-He scored on his debut away to Southend before bagging a brace on his home bow against Stockport County.
-He ended the season as the Terriers' top scorer with 23 goals, which included a hat-trick of headers in a game against Exeter!
+He scored on his debut for the Terriers away to Southend before bagging a brace on his home bow against Stockport County, ending the season as top scorer with 23 goals, which included a hat-trick of headers in a game against Exeter City.

-He registered a phenomenal 40 goals in all competitions, which included three hat-tricks, all four goals in a 4-4 draw with Sheffield Wednesday and five in a 6-0 whitewash over Wycombe Wanderers.
+Rhodes top scored again in 2010-11, with 22 goals, before really hitting the headlines thanks to a sensational season in front of goal the following campaign when he registered a phenomenal 40 goals in all competitions, which included three hat-tricks, all four goals in a 4-4 draw with Sheffield Wednesday, and five in a 6-0 whitewash over Wycombe Wanderers.
 He helped Huddersfield secure promotion via the play-offs and was rewarded with the League One Player of the Year award.

-Following his move to Ewood Park, Rhodes had a standout first season at the club, scoring 28 goals and rightly voted the Player of the Year by the supporters.
+That prompted Rovers to move for his services and they weren't to be disappointed as the young striker maintained his goalscoring form with a standout first season at the club, bagging 28 goals and voted the Player of the Year by the supporters.

 On the international stage the striker scored eight goals in eight outings for Scotland's Under-21 side before moving up to be a regular member of their senior squad.